 Your teen’s and your family’s safety is critical.
 If your teen exhibits reckless behavior that puts anyone at risk (including themselves, you, your family or their classmates and friends), it is time to get help.
 Examples include feeling fearful of leaving your child alone, experimenting with drugs and alcohol, anger, stealing, violent tendencies and more.
 A residential treatment center can provide a safe, engaging environment – the right setting for personal growth.

 If you are frustrated and experiencing any of the concerns above, it may be time to get help.
-Consider Shelterwood Residential Treatment Agency.
+Consider Shelterwood Residential Treatment Center.
 Shelterwood combines boarding school excellence with the best in therapeutic care for real transformation.
 At Shelterwood, our desire is to create an environment where teens know they are loved, valued and have purpose.

-We know that sending your struggling teen to a residential treatment agency is one of the hardest decisions your family may ever need to make.
+We know that sending your struggling teen to a residential treatment center is one of the hardest decisions your family may ever need to make.
 When your teen is struggling, all you want is real restoration.
 All you want is your child back.
-Our Rebalance 120-Day Intensive Assessment™, the first phase of Shelterwood’s comprehensive treatment program, is the beginning of your journey towards restoration.
+Our Rebalance Intensive Assessment™, the first phase of Shelterwood’s comprehensive treatment program, is the beginning of your journey towards restoration.